Pre-Assessment Nurse by Spire Healthcare Ltd

-- Assess patients' health and wellbeing across a complex variety of specialities.
+- You will be part of a supportive team delivering a best in class service,

-- Assist in the delivery of care to meet individuals' health and wellbeing needs.
+- Ensuring the health and wellbeing needs of our patients are met in the run up to their operation.

-- You will be joining a well-established team, who have a strong working environment
+- You will be trusted and supported to make decisions that are deemed the best for our patients care.

 We offer employees a competitive salary as well as a comprehensive benefits package which includes but is not limited to: